bridrod/Nagios/check-dell-warranty-README.md

 # Nagios
-Monitoring Script for Dell Warranty;
+New monitoring Script for Dell Warranty using SNMP protocol;

 ## How it works
 It pulls through SNMP, the Service Tag (STag) from target device or server and uses that to pull warranty informaton.